spatialos/UnrealGDK/docs/content/toolbar.md

     If enabled, shuts down running deployments when you close the Unreal Editor.

     * **Snapshot path**</br>
     Use this to specify the filepath of your Unreal GDK snapshot.
-If you leave this left empty, it defaults to `<ProjectFileLocation>/../spatial/snapshots`.
+If you leave this empty, it defaults to `<ProjectFileLocation>/../spatial/snapshots`.

     * **Snapshot file name**</br>
     Name of your SpatialOS Unreal GDK snapshot file.